 Sub-plan 3.
 Legal Discourse and Public Policy

-Consider programs that allow you to gain experience through Parliamentary Internship or a service-learning placement.
+Consider programs that allow you to gain experience through Parliamentary Internship or a community engagement opportunity.

 Sub-plan 4.
 Environmental Science